-Each Lender so indicating on its signature page to this Extension Request agrees to extend the Commitment Termination Date with respect to its Commitment to February 8, 2026 or to such other date specified on its signature page to this Extension Request.
-By execution of this Extension Request, each Extending Lender agrees to waive the requirements of Section 2.11(a) solely to the extent that such Section requires notices to be received and delivered within specified times.
-This agreement to extend the Commitment Termination Date is subject in all respects to the terms of the Credit Agreement and is irrevocable.
+- (a) Pursuant to the provisions of Section 2.11(a) of the Credit Agreement, each of the Loan Parties hereby requests that each Lender, effective as of February 8, 2022, extend its respective Commitment Termination Date to February 8, 2027. - (b) The Loan Parties, Agent and the Lenders hereby acknowledge and agree that, for the purposes of this particular request for extension only, the Consent Date shall be the date hereof, and this Amendment shall constitute Notice provided to Agent in accordance with Section 2.11(a) of the Credit Agreement. - Each Lender so indicating on its signature page to this Amendment agrees to extend the Commitment Termination Date with respect to its Commitment to February 8, 2027 or to such other date specified on its signature page to this Amendment (its "Extension Acceptance").
+By execution of its Extension Acceptance, each Extending Lender agrees to waive the requirements of Section 2.11(a) solely to the extent that such Section requires notices to be received and delivered within specified times.
+This agreement to extend the Commitment Termination Date is subject in all respects to the terms of the Credit Agreement and is irrevocable. - (c) Notwithstanding any provision hereof, of the Credit Agreement or any other Loan Document to the contrary, any Lender that is presently a party to the Credit

-(c) Notwithstanding any provision hereof, of the Credit Agreement or any other Loan Document to the contrary, any Lender that is presently a party to the Credit Agreement or, subsequent to the date hereof, becomes a Lender under the Credit Agreement by virtue of an assignment from another Lender, may, by written notice to Agent elect to extend the Commitment Termination Date with respect to its Commitment to a February 8th later than such current Commitment Termination Date, but not later than February 8, 2026.
+Agreement or, subsequent to the date hereof, becomes a Lender under the Credit Agreement by virtue of an assignment from another Lender, may, by written notice to Agent elect to extend the Commitment Termination Date with respect to its Commitment to a February 8th later than such current Commitment Termination Date, but not later than February 8, 2027.
 In such event, Agent shall be authorized and directed to make the necessary updates to the Register.